Not a witch (unless, he is)

 The problem of course was that the system worked well because I had a plot in mind that relied on the mechanic in question.
 I didn’t mind the accidents, and the players humored me until the plot thickened, then they were as into it as I was (I think).

 Random disasters are interesting when they really could be central to the story, not so much when they aren’t.
-But f course, that’s the point.
+But of course, that’s the point.
 Sometimes random disasters will be just that random, and then they quickly become tedious.
 These factors have been interesting when the game is heavy on role-playing and I’ve had time to develop the setting.
 Questions about who does and doesn’t thrive in a given physical setting can carry the interest in random disasters when no witches are around.
-In a hack and slash campaign, I don’t bother with them.
+So, the idea that the physical environment can increase the risks of random disasters makes it a bit more interesting.
+Still, in a hack and slash campaign, I usually don’t bother with them.
 The trouble is, I mostly do hack&slash campaigns these days.
 Nobody I now know has time for in-depth story-lines.

 Ah well, one day!